a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Select two volume icons.
 Double-click one of the volume icons.
 Verify that two windows open.
 * Launch DeskTop.
 Open a window.
 Select two folder icons.
 Double-click one of the folder icons.
 Verify that two windows open.
 * Launch DeskTop.
 Open a window.
 Hold Solid-Apple and double-click a folder icon.
 Verify that the folder opens, and that the original window closes.
 * Launch DeskTop.
 Open a window.
+Select a folder icon.
 Hold Solid-Apple and select File > Open.
 Verify that the folder opens, and that the original window closes.
 * Launch DeskTop.
 Open a window.
+Select a folder icon.
 Hold Open-Apple and select File > Open.
 Verify that the folder opens, and that the original window closes.
+* Launch DeskTop.
+Open a window.
+Select a folder icon.
+Press Open-Apple+Solid-Apple+O. Verify that the folder opens, and that the original window closes.
+* Launch DeskTop.
+Ensure nothing is selected.
+Press Open-Apple+Solid-Apple+O. Verify that nothing happens.

 * Launch DeskTop.
 Open a window.
 Locate an executable BIN file icon.
 Double-click it.
 Verify that nothing happens.
 * Launch DeskTop.
 Open a window.
 Locate an executable BIN file icon.
 Hold Solid-Apple and double-click it.
 Verify that nothing happens.